mediaccs/LabelGenius/README.md

 We can now go ahead and classify the texts

 ## Function: gpt_classifier.classify_df

 ## Parameters:

 *column:* Name of the column containing media-text to be classified.

 *prompt:* A string that guides the GPT model for classification.

 *model_name:* Specifies which GPT model to use for classification.

 *label_num:* Number of dimensions for the variable being classified.

 *valid_values:* A list of valid answers for the classification question.

 *temperature:* Controls the randomness of the model’s output.

 *q_name:* Name of the question or variable being classified.
-(The result will be save as q_named classfication) *max_verify_retry:* Maximum number of retries for classification if previous attempts are not converged.
+(The result will be save as q_named classification)

+*max_verify_retry:* Maximum number of retries for classification if previous attempts are not converged.

 *once_verify_num:* Number of results generated from GPT in each classification attempt.

     The once_verify_num parameter signifies how many distinct outcomes the GPT model produces within a single verification round.
 For instance, if       once_verify_num is set to 5, the system will generate five unique results for the same input prompt in a single attempt.
 These results are then      compared to deduce a consensus.

     To determine the definitive answer, the frequency of each unique result is calculated.
 If there's a unique maximum frequency, that result is         chosen.
 However, in cases where multiple results share the highest frequency, this indicates a lack of convergence.
 The system will then retry       the classification, generating a new set of results.
 These new results will be combined with the old ones, and the process is repeated until a       unique answer with the highest frequency is found or until the max_verify_retry limit is reached.

 ### Example 1 single theme variable